vimeo/vimeo-unity-sdk/README.md

 ## Reasons this might be useful to you

 🧠 **Your new creative workflow.** Getting creative feedback from your team, friends, or community can be difficult and usually involves using 3rd party software to capture your experience.
-Leveraging this plugin and Vimeo's Review Tools, you can easily get feedback on your project.
+Leveraging this plugin and [Vimeo's review tools](https://vimeo.com/blog/post/collaboration-meet-efficiency-a-new-way-to-review), you can easily get feedback on your project.

-💬 **Slack!** You can choose to automatically post your video to a Slack channel of your choice after it's done recording.
+💬 **Slack!** Automatically post your video to a Slack channel of your choice after it's done recording.

 ❤️ **It's simple.** There are a lot of overly complicated recording plugins.
 We strived to make it as minimalist as possible.
 With a single click, your recording will publish to Vimeo and Slack!